stat-learning/group-3/README.md

 **Yelp text analysis** Can we predict the stars a reviewer gives from the sentiments expressed in the text review itself?
     <https://www.kaggle.com/yelp-dataset/yelp-dataset>.

+**Directory of files**
+`DATA` contains 2 test and 2 training data sets based upon our two feature extraction approaches

+`images` contains all figures and tables referenced within the technical report

+`junk` contains all of our scratchwork and pieces of code that then comprised our technical report and preliminary modeling efforts